Operation Pedestal: Operation Pedestal

-Embarked on Victorious were 809 Squadron and 884 Squadron FAA with sixteen Fairey Fulmars and 885 Squadron with six Sea Hurricanes; on Indomitable, 806 Squadron had ten Grumman Martlets, 800 Squadron and 880 Squadron had twenty-four Sea Hurricanes, 827 Squadron and 831 Squadron had fourteen Fairey Albacores.
-On Eagle were 801 Squadron and 813 Squadron with sixteen Sea Hurricanes.
-Based on Malta were five Martin Baltimores, six PRU Spitfires and five Wellington Mk VIII reconnaissance aircraft.
-Reinforcements were sent temporarily from Egypt, raising the maximum number of operational aircraft to a hundred Spitfires, thirty-six Beaufighters, thirty Beauforts, three Wellingtons, two Liberators, two Baltimores and three FAA Albacores and Swordfish.
-The convoy was named WS.21S (Winston's Specials were troop convoys from Britain to Suez via the Cape of Good Hope).
-After the usual convoy conference just before sailing, Burrough met with the Convoy Commodore, A. G. Venables and the masters of the merchant ships on board his flagship, HMS Nigeria to brief them.
+Embarked on Victorious were 809 Naval Air Squadron (809 NAS) and 884 NAS FAA with sixteen Fulmars and 885 NAS with six Sea Hurricanes; on Indomitable, 806 NAS had ten Martlets, 800 NAS and 880 NAS had twenty-four Sea Hurricanes, 827 NAS and 831 NAS had fourteen Albacores.
+On Eagle were 801 NAS and 813 NAS with sixteen Sea Hurricanes.
+Based on Malta were five Baltimores, six Photographic Reconnaissance Unit (PRU) Spitfires and five Wellington Mk VIII reconnaissance aircraft.
+Reinforcements were sent temporarily from Egypt, raising the maximum number of operational aircraft to a hundred Spitfire fighters, thirty-six Beaufighter strike aircraft, thirty Beaufort torpedo bombers, three Wellingtons, two Liberators, two Baltimores and three FAA Albacores and Swordfish torpedo bombers.
+The convoy was named WS.21S ("Winston's Specials" were troop convoys from Britain to Suez via the Cape of Good Hope).
+After the usual convoy conference just before sailing, Burrough met with the Convoy Commodore, A. G. Venables, along with the masters of the merchant ships on board his flagship, HMS Nigeria to brief them.
 A similar meeting was held with radio operators of the merchantmen to explain fleet communications and procedures.
 Envelopes marked "Not to be opened until 08:00 hours August 10" were handed to the ships' masters, containing personal messages signed by the First Lord of the Admiralty wishing the masters "God Speed".
 The convoy sailed from the River Clyde on the night of 2/3 August, escorted by Nigeria, HMS Kenya and destroyers, to rendezvous with the other escorts the following morning.

 Operation Bellows

-Shortly before the departure from Scapa, the Admiralty decided that Furious should carry out Operation Bellows, to reinforce Malta (known informally as a Club Run) with Spitfires at the same time as Operation Pedestal.
+Shortly before the departure from Scapa, the Admiralty decided that Furious should carry out Operation Bellows, to reinforce Malta (known informally as a 'Club Run') with Spitfires at the same time as Operation Pedestal.
 The departure of Furious was delayed by technical difficulties caused by the flight deck, which sloped upwards to a point amidships.
 A Spitfire made a practice take-off, with wooden wedges in the flaps to ensure a 25° angle and Furious steaming at 30 kn, into a 10 kn wind.
 The Spitfire was thrown into the air by the rise on the flight deck, bounced onto the forward slope, fell off the front near stalling speed and narrowly avoided ditching.
 An immediate request was made to the Air Ministry for constant-speed propellers and two days later, a Spitfire with the new propeller took off easily, leaving 38 aircraft still on board to be flown to Malta.
 In company with HMS Manchester, she joined Nelson and the convoy three days before the start of Operation Pedestal.